Chart Color Schemes

 Auburn - Central hosts a very young demographic, ranking in the bottom 10% of areas nationwide

 Auburn-Central has a median age of 31 years, which is lower than the Greater Sydney average of 37 and the Australian median of 38.
-Compared to Greater Sydney, Auburn-Central has a higher percentage of residents aged 25-34 (23.6%) but fewer residents aged 45-54 (9.2%).
-This proportion of 25-34 year-olds is significantly higher than the national average of 14.5%.
-Between 2021 and the present, the percentage of residents aged 65-74 has increased from 5.8% to 6.5%, while the percentages for those aged 15-24 and 45-54 have decreased from 16.7% to 15.6% and 10.2% to 9.2%, respectively.
-Demographic projections indicate that by 2041, Auburn-Central's age profile will change significantly, with the 45-54 age group expected to grow by 1,176 people (60%), from 1,951 to 3,128 residents.
+Compared to Greater Sydney, Auburn-Central has a higher proportion of residents aged 25-34 (23.6%) but fewer residents aged 45-54 (9.2%).
+This concentration of 25-34 year-olds is significantly above the national average of 14.5%.
+Between 2021 and present, the proportion of residents aged 65 to 74 has increased from 5.8% to 6.5%, while the proportion of residents aged 15 to 24 has decreased from 16.7% to 15.6% and the proportion of residents aged 45 to 54 has dropped from 10.2% to 9.2%.
+Demographic projections suggest that Auburn-Central's age profile will change significantly by 2041, with the 45-54 age cohort projected to expand considerably, increasing by 1,176 people (60%) from 1,951 to 3,128.